aofarrel/Dockstore-Dictionary/outputs/output.rst

 --------
 	An open-source :ref:`dict WDL` executor managed by the Broad Institute.
 Cromwell is the default executor for the :ref:`dict Dockstore CLI` and is the executor used by :ref:`dict Terra`.

-This term as we define it here is associated with Broad Institute and may have different definitions in other contexts.
+.. note:: This term as we define it here is associated with Broad Institute and may have different definitions in other contexts.
 Further reading: `<https://cromwell.readthedocs.io/en/stable/>`_

 .. updated 2022-05-10